The Avengers of Sales Efficiency: Inside HubSpot’s High-Performing Team

 With Loopio, the HubSpot team can organize all their content, make it easily searchable for reps, and get intelligent answer suggestions automatically when they upload a new RFP.

 A strong RFP library and automation tool is just one piece of the pie.
 Joe says he “lives in” several tools that are vital to streamlining a cross-functional sales process.
 If you want to build an efficient process like his team has, here’s what he recommends using in your tech stack.

 - Sales Navigator: A LinkedIn tool that helps sales teams find the right prospects.

-- Snowflake: A marketing analytics tool that helps sales teams develop consistent customer messaging and offers.
+- Snowflake: A marketing analytics tool that helps sales team efficiency by developing consistent customer messaging and offers.

 - Jira: Project management software for agile teams who need issue tracking.